Inklingo

 nounB2technical

-Use 'potencial' to describe stored energy, often in a technical or scientific context, or latent ability.
+Use 'potencial' for stored energy or latent ability, often in a technical or developmental context.

 A close-up illustration of a young, sturdy oak sapling with unusually large, deep roots extending downward into the soil, emphasizing its strong foundation for future growth.